Magnetic nanodrug delivery in non-Newtonian blood flows: Results and discussion

-In Figures \ref{fig:Carreau_F1-13} and \ref{fig:Ellis_F1-13} the equivalent plots to those of Figure \ref{fig:Newtonian_F1-13} are shown but now using the Carreau and the Ellis models, respectively.
-As expected both models show very similar behaviour for the concentration of particles.
-However, in contrast to the Newtonian case, the nanoparticles are not forced out at the lower boundary.
-The reduction in concentration observed is a result of diffusion, as the particles spread out.
-This change in behaviour may be attributed to the high viscosity values predicted by the non-Newtonian models in the vicinity of $y=0$, due to which the particles find it difficult to escape the `central' region.
+In Figures \ref{fig:Carreau_F1-13} and \ref{fig:Ellis_F1-13} the analogous plots to those of Figure \ref{fig:Newtonian_F1-13} are shown for the Carreau and the Ellis models, respectively.
+As expected, both models yield very similar particle concentrations.
+However, in contrast to the Newtonian case, not all the nanoparticles are forced out at the lower boundary.
+This change in behaviour may be attributed to the high viscosity values characterising the non-Newtonian models in the vicinity of $y=0$ (see Figure~\ref{fig:comp_velocity}b), due to which the particles find it difficult to escape this `central' region.
+Since the vertical velocity is proportional to $1/\eta$, in the Newtonian model the vertical velocity is significant and much larger than the corresponding one for the Ellis and Carreau models where the higher viscosity values lead to significantly lower vertical velocities in the `central' region.
+Near the boundaries the viscosity of the Ellis and Carreau models takes a similar value to the Newtonian fluid and, hence, so does the vertical velocity.
 This may be observed from the velocity profiles shown in the top panels.
-For the Newtonian flow the vertical velocity (proportional to $1/\eta$) is significant and for Ellis and Carreau the higher viscosity values lead to a significantly lower vertical velocity.
-This clearly demonstrates that a Newtonian fluid model overestimates the effect of the magnetic force on the nanoparticles.
+The differences found in the concentration maps from Fig.~\ref{fig:Newtonian_F1-13}-\ref{fig:Ellis_F1-13} are mainly caused by the changes in the viscosity between models and clearly demonstrate that a Newtonian fluid model severely overestimates the effect of the magnetic force on the nanoparticles.

+Note the advection term in \eqref{eqn:diff_cart} is the dominant mechanism for nanoparticle transport in all fluid models studied (see discussion in Appendix~\ref{subs:nondimdiffusion}), but diffusion also contributes to the observed reduction in concentration, as particles spread out.
+This can be observed in all three cases (Figures \ref{fig:Newtonian_F1-13}-\ref{fig:Ellis_F1-13}) where the colored central region increases size with time.
+Actually, diffusion allows some reduced number of nanoparticles reach the upper vessel wall (see, for instance, panels for $t= 6.4$\,s in Figures~\ref{fig:Newtonian_F1-13}-\ref{fig:Carreau_F1-13}).